Q. Does AIP Publishing require a full transfer of copyright?

 Yes.
 Images appearing on the Internet are under copyright, and care must be taken to locate the copyright holder and obtain permission.

-Q: If I am reusing my own AIP material, do I need permission?
+Q: If I am reusing my own AIP Publishing material, do I need permission?

-Authors are permitted to reuse their own material with proper credit to the original source and acknowledgment of AIP’s copyright.
-If the material is to be republished in a publication for which a fee is charged, permission from AIP must then be obtained.
+Authors are permitted to reuse their own material with proper credit to the original source in the AIP Publishing publication.

-Q: What is AIP’s preferred format for the copyright notice?
+Q: What is AIP Publishing’s preferred format for the credit line

-The preferred format is as follows (please fill in the information indicated by capital letters): “Reprinted with permission from [FULL CITATION].
-Copyright [PUBLICATION YEAR], American Institute of Physics.”
+The preferred format is as follows (please fill in the information indicated by capital letters): “Reproduced from [FULL CITATION], with the permission of AIP Publishing.”

 Full citation format is: Author names, journal title, Vol. #, Page #, (Year of publication).
-For an article, the copyright notice must be printed on the first page of the article or book chapter.
+For an article, the credit line must be printed on the first page of the article or book chapter.
 For figures, photographs, covers, or tables, the notice may appear with the material, in a footnote, or in the reference list.

-Q: How long does it take to receive permission from AIP?
+Q: How long does it take to receive permission from AIP Publishing?

-In general, permission is granted within three to five business days.
-We make every attempt to expedite responses and often have only a two-day turnaround on most requests.
+In general, permission is granted within five business days.
+We make every attempt to expedite responses marked as urgent.

-Q: Will AIP accept a permission request form from my publisher?
+Q: Will AIP Publishing accept a permission request form from my publisher?

-Q: Is there a fee for reuse of AIP material?
+Q: Is there a fee for reuse of AIP Publishing material?

-Q: If I am an AIP author, will AIP obtain permission on my behalf?
+Q: If I am an AIP Publishing author, will AIP Publishing obtain permission on my behalf?

 It is the author’s responsibility to secure all permissions for material used from other sources.
-AIP provides information to assist authors in this task.
-Please read the document on the Reuse of Previously Published Material.
+AIP Publishing provides information to assist authors in this task.
+Please refer to the document on Reuse of Previously Published Material.
 More specific information can also be found in the Author Permission FAQ .

 Q: Must permission be in writing?